Does Home Insurance Cover Fire?

 Your homeowners insurance is there to help protect you when the unexpected happens.
 But does it cover damage from fires?
 Most homeowners insurance policies include fire damage coverage, from helping to repair your home to covering your additional expenses if you have to relocate for a while.

-To give you one less thing to worry about, we’ll go over the most common types of coverages that can help pay for fire damage to your home and your personal belongings.
+To give you one less thing to worry about, we’ll go over the most common types of homeowners insurance coverages that can help pay for fire damage to your home and your personal belongings.
 Plus, we’ll help you navigate the process of filing a claim after a fire damages your home.

 What Is Fire Insurance and How Does It Work?

-Home Insurance Fire Coverages
+Different Types of Home Insurance Fire Coverages

 Home insurance covers fire damage in several ways with different types of coverage handling different expenses after a fire.
 Here are the most common types of fire insurance coverages: